worldmaker18349276/magicball/README.md

 library for designing twisty puzzle simulator

 # Goal
-Jumbling mechanism is too complete to find all state of puzzle, so it is rarely to find a jumbling twisty puzzle simulator.
+Jumbling mechanism is too complex to find all state of puzzle, so it is rarely to find a jumbling twisty puzzle simulator.
 But if we use geometric analysis to check whether the operation is valid, rather than pre-define which operation we can use, that is possible to simulate the puzzle in jumbling state.
 The main goal of this project is provide an API for jumbling twisty puzzle simulator.

 # Inspiration